-Both local and global climatic/environmental changes have been used to understand parameters affecting our evolution (DeHeinzelin et al. 1999; Kingston 2007).
-There are numerous hypotheses regarding how climate has driven and continues to drive human evolution.
-Environmental change acts as an important keystone in hypotheses regarding the onset of several important hominin traits that are seen in early hominins and which are discussed in this chapter.
-Namely, the environment has been interpreted as:
+Both local and global climatic/environmental changes have been used to understand factors affecting our evolution (DeHeinzelin et al. 1999; Kingston 2007).
+Environmental change acts as an important factor regarding the onset of several important hominin traits seen in early hominins and discussed in this chapter.
+Namely, the environment has been interpreted as the following:

-- 1. the driving force behind the evolution of bipedalism (terrestrial locomotion on two legs), - 2. the changing and diversifying of early hominin diets, and - 3. the diversification of multiple early hominin species.
+- the driving force behind the evolution of bipedalism, - the reason for change and variation in early hominin diets, and - the diversification of multiple early hominin species.